janosg/janosg.github.io/_projects/2_tranquilo.md

 ## Derivative Free Trustregion Optimization

 Let's start with a short introduction to derivative free trustregion optimization.
 Instead of showing the math, I will try a visual explanation of how such an optimizer minimizes the function along with a verbal description.
+Consider the objective function:

 $$f(x, y) = x^2 + y^2$$